- Resources for Educators & Researchers

 - How To Give

-The purpose of this curriculum is to assist middle school and high school students and the adults who work with them to understand and address the issues created by bullying.
-Differences in gender are considered and relational aggression is addressed so that its tactics do not go unnoticed or remain “under the radar.”
-Attention is given to who bullies and why, as well as to characteristics of the victim and why s/he may not speak up.
-In addition, this curriculum addresses the role of the bystander.
-In all cases, strategies are addressed that help students to understand the various roles in bullying and how they can assist those who may be involved in a bullying incident.
+Our curriculum assists educators who work with middle and high school students to understand and address issues created by bullying behavior in their schools and communities.
+Attention is given to those who bully and why, as well as to the victim—the characteristics of the victim and why s/he may not speak up.
+This curriculum also addresses the role of the bystander, and presents strategies that help students understand the various roles in bullying and how they can assist those who may be involved in a bullying incident.

 For more information regarding the Anti-Bullying Behavior Curriculum, please email us at Research.Center@alverno.edu.